| | |

 Free Walking Tours are one of my favourite things to do whenever I visit a new European city, and Bratislava was no exception.

-As well as getting to visit all of the main things to see in Bratislava, you will also learn a tonne of fun and historical facts about the city, and you will be able to ask your guide any burning questions you may have.
+As well as getting to visit all of the main things to see in Bratislava, you’ll learn a tonne of fun facts about the city, and you’ll also be able to ask your guide any burning questions you may have.

-My favourite part about this particular tour was the fact that we got to see so many of the quirky statues around Bratislava Old Town and learn about the legends and traditions that surround them.
+My favourite part about this particular tour was the fact that we got to see so many of the quirky statues around Bratislava Old Town and learn about the legends and traditions surrounding them.

-A personal highlight for me was shaking hands with the statue of Hans Christian Anderson – apparently I’ll be a successful writer now!
+A personal highlight for me was shaking hands with the statue of Hans Christian Anderson – apparently I’ll be a successful writer now (2025 update: this blog has become my full-time job, so I guess it worked!).

 Most of the major Bratislava attractions that I will cover in this list were included on my Free Walking Tour.

-You can find more information about the Be Free Free Walking Tour here.
+You can find more information about free walking tours in Bratislava here.

 If you don’t fancy walking, you could try this sightseeing bus tour, that comes with an audio guide and visits all the main Bratislava attractions.